 There are two different curriculum options in Polysomnography.
 The first is an AAS that begins in the fall semester.
 Admission to the program is based upon completion of all minimum requirements as listed in the application packet through student services.
 The second is a certificate option where applicants must have a minimum associate degree in an allied health field from an accredited college or university; successfully completed coursework in human anatomy and physiology; and current Basic Life Support (BLS).

-Do polysomnographic technologists have to take a national board exam in order to become credentialed?
 Yes.
 The exam is called the Comprehensive Registry Examination for Polysomnographic Technologists and is administered by the Board of Registered Polysomnographic Technologists.
 Upon successful completion, the R-PSGT credential is awarded.

 » 2015 PSG Yearly Outcomes (PDF) -- 100% Placement